-2. The Mission of the Societyis to be the premier international society for education and research in arthroscopic and open hip preservation surgery to imprive patient treatment and outcomes.
+2. The Mission of the Society is to be the premier international society for education and research in arthroscopic and open hip preservation surgery to imprive patient treatment and outcomes.

 3. The Vision of the Society is to achieve its mission through meetings, discussions and publications.

 4. Description.
 ISHA is a non-profit-making Society which aims to stimulate research and education in hip arthroscopic and open hip preservation surgery and thereby expand the network of healthcare professionals undertaking the procedure safely, thus improving the treatment provided to patients.

 6. Governance of the Society will be provided by The ISHA BOARD OF DIRECTORS (BOD).
-The BOD will comprise an Executive Committee (EC) of 7 Members (below) and an additional 13 General Council Members.
+The BOD will comprise an Executive Committee (EC) of 7 Members (below) and upto a maximum additional 13 General Council Members.

 The Executive Committee will act officially on behalf of the Society between Council Meetings, but its actions must be ratified by the full BOD, either at the next Annual Scientific Meeting, or by electronic ballot.